Nalen98/eBPF-for-Ghidra/README.md

 # eBPF processor for Ghidra

-This project was initially started as a part of [Digital Security](https://github.com/DSecurity)'s Research Centre internship ["Summer of Hack 2019"](https://dsec.ru/about/summerofhack/).

 The extension implements eBPF architecture support for Ghidra and allows for disassembly and decompilation of ELF files containing eBPF programs.

 Example of eBPF program you can get